 on www.leeksandhighheels.com by Sandra Slawinski

-not paid to post, used my own stuff: large Japanese bowl ( a gift from my friends Noel & Flavio), small bowl Serrax, napkin & cutlery ZaraHome, plate Hema
+Written and photographed by Sandra Slawinski without commercial deals.
+I used my large Japanese bowl ( a gift from my friends Noel & Flavio), small bowl Serrax, napkin & cutlery ZaraHome, plate Hema